rapid7/akheron-proxy/README.md

 With a setup as such, `akheron` is ready for use!

-## Tool use
+## Command-Line Tool

-Version 0.1 of the `akheron` tool is the first iteration on this effort, born of proof-of-concept code (blame @pbarry-r7 for the awful code in there).
+`akheron` version 0.1 is the first iteration on this effort and born of proof-of-concept code.
 It is a command-line tool, using a standard REPL for interaction.

 ### Requirements